mohamadi7613/mycheat/tools/ansible.md

       command: mkdir /folder creates=/folder      # "creates" means check if that folder deos not exists creats it
       shell: "echo $HOME"	                      # shell is more powerful than command module
       raw: yum install -y nginx	                # Run raw SSH command
-      script: ./app/script.sh     # # script module copy the file into remote machine by default and then runs it
+      script: ./app/script.sh     # # script module copy a local file from controller into remote machine and then excute it
 ```